Philippovitsch/pa-preparation-project/README.md

 ## Run locally

-In order to start both, the frontend and the backend server we need two terminals.
-This commands are tested in a Linux (Debian) environment.
+In order to start both, the frontend and the backend server, we need two terminals.
+These commands are tested in a Linux (Debian) environment.

 Open a Terminal and clone the project:
 ```ssh